A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

 An Experienced Attorney Handling Fatal Car Accidents

-Along with representing you in an action against the negligent party in the fatal car accident, we can also help your family settle the estate of your loved one and guide you through the probate process.
+Along with representing you in an action against the negligent party in the fatal car accident, we can also help your family settle the estate of your loved one and guide you through the probate process, and locate counseling resources.
 We can also refer you and your family to experienced grief counselors to help you on the path to healing.

 Rollover accidents have a higher fatality rate than other types of crashes.
 Ejection from the vehicle plays a major role in the severity of injury and incidence of fatalities in most rollover crashes.
 Additionally, collapsing roofs of the rolled vehicles play a large part in occupants' injuries.
 Survivors of rollover crashes are likely to suffer spinal cord, back, and brain injuries.

-Stuart Plotnick has seen the devastating effects that rollover accidents have on the injured and their family.
+Stuart Plotnick has seen the devastating effects that rollover accidents have on the injured and their families.
 He is aware of the difficulties you will face in trying to put the pieces of your life back together.
-As a former insurance advocate, Mr. Plotnick also understands how the other side will try to settle for less than you deserve.
+As a former insurance advocate, Attorney Plotnick also understands how the other side will try to settle for less than you deserve.

 Among the most common types of car accidents, rear-end collisions can cause serious, painful injuries can quickly occur that leave you unable to work or live your life normally, even if the accident occurred at slower speeds.

-For rear-end accidents in Maryland, the law presumes negligence for the driver of the vehicle in the rear.
-This means that the driver that hit you is presumed to be liable for your injuries.
-That driver may try to escape liability by claiming that you are partially at fault e.g. cut him off, stopped short, or that you had pre-existing injuries.
+For rear-end car accidents in Maryland, the law presumes negligence for the driver of the car in the rear.
+This means that the driver that hit your car is presumed to be liable for your injuries.
+That driver may try to escape liability by claiming that you are partially at fault, e.g. cut him off, stopped short, or that you had pre-existing injuries not due to the car accident they caused.

-You will need an experienced lawyer on your side to help you fight these arguments and get the compensation you deserve.
-Call (301) 251-1286 today to speak with an experienced Maryland car accident attorney.
+You will need an experienced car accident lawyer on your side to help you fight these arguments and get the compensation you deserve.
+Contact our Rockville law firm today for a free consultation.
+We serve injured clients in Maryland, Virginia, and Washington, D.C.

 The most common injuries sustained in rear-end car accidents are neck injuries.
 The force of having your car jolted forward and coming to a sudden stop can result in whiplash.
-These kinds of injuries can take up to 48 hours after your accident to show symptoms.
-If you begin experiencing any of the following symptoms after your rear-end collision, you should visit your doctor immediately for an examination:
+These kinds of injuries can take several days and sometimes weeks to show their full symptoms.
+If you begin experiencing any of the following symptoms after a rear-end collision, you should visit your doctor immediately for an examination:

 - Pain or stiffness in your neck